 Step 5: Register Your Business

-Registering your business is an important step because it is a prerequisite to raising capital, opening a business bank account, paying taxes, and other steps to get a business up and running.
+Registering your business is an absolutely crucial step — it’s the prerequisite to paying taxes, raising capital, opening a bank account, and other guideposts on the road to getting a business up and running.

 Choose where to register your company

 Your business location is important because it can affect taxes, legal requirements, and revenue.
 Most people will register their business in the state where they live, but if you are planning to expand, you might consider looking elsewhere, as some states could offer real advantages when it comes to ATMs.

 If you’re willing to move, you could really maximize your business!
 Keep in mind, it’s relatively easy to transfer your business to another state.

 Choose your business structure